mikeTheMSFan/Portfolio/README.md

 3. Under `GoogleAccount`, put your client secret in the `client_secret` portion of `appsettings.json`.

-For information on how to get these values,please review the [`Create the Google OAuth 2.0 Client ID and secret`](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/google-logins?view=aspnetcore-6.0) and [`Store the Google client ID and secret`](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/google-logins?view=aspnetcore-6.0#store-the-google-client-id-and-secret)
+For information on how to get these values, please review the [`Create the Google OAuth 2.0 Client ID and secret`](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/google-logins?view=aspnetcore-6.0) and [`Store the Google client ID and secret`](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/google-logins?view=aspnetcore-6.0#store-the-google-client-id-and-secret)

 ### **Set up the email sender**